 6134 W. Cermak Road,

-The Olympic Theatre is a moderate-sized theater housed within a larger building.
-The facade is understated neoclassical and the interior is reminiscent of French Renaissance.
+The Olympic Theatre is a moderate-sized theatre housed within a larger building.
+The façade is in an understated Neo-Classical style and the interior is reminiscent of French Renaissance.
 It opened in 1927, originally as a ballroom.
-In 1939, it had been converted into a movie house playing Alice Faye in “You Can’t Have Everything” & Pat O'Brien in “San Quentin”.
+On November 19, 1937 it was converted into a movie house playing Alice Faye in “You Can’t Have Everything” & Pat O'Brien in “San Quentin”.
 It remained as a movie theatre until closing in 1993, after falling in disrepair.

-For a couple years in the early 2000s, the theater was renamed the Concordia Theatre and hosted mainly acts catering to the Latino community.
+For a couple years in the early-2000’s, the theatre was renamed the Concordia Theatre and hosted mainly acts catering to the Latino community.

-Now under new management, the theater has returned to its original name, the Olympic, and reopened on March 8, 2008.
-The theater now hosts concerts, comedy shows, pageants, plays and other live entertainment.
-The Olympic has undergone renovations including state of the art audio and visual components.
+Now under new management, the theatre returned to its original name, the Olympic Theater, and reopened on March 8, 2008.
+The theatre hosted concerts, comedy shows, pageants, plays and other live entertainment.
+The Olympic Theater has undergone renovations including state of the art audio and visual components.
 It was closed in 2018 due to smoke damage from a fire.
 It was announced in January 2023 that it will reopen May 7, 2023 screening Humphrey Bogart in “Casablanca” and to continue with more classic movies and live concerts.
 As of April 2023 the theatre remains closed.